-For water quality condition, data confidence bands were applied based on the degree that data met two criteria: firstly, the completeness of records over the three-year period of sampling and secondly, the regularity of sampling intervals.
+For water quality condition, data confidence bands were applied based on the degree that data met two criteria: first, the completeness of records over the three-year period of sampling and second, the regularity of sampling intervals.
 A high confidence rating was given when data satisfied - or nearly satisfied - the ideal situation of a complete three-year sampling period and regular sampling intervals every month.
 Conversely, a lower rating was given when data departed further from the ideal, with the lowest confidence being for data collected over less than a year and/or with sampling intervals of six months or greater.

-Trends (Figure 3) were determined for the following indicators of water quality in the Central West region:
+Trends (Figure 3) were determined for the following indicators of water quality in the Lachlan region:

 - water temperature, which is affected by altitude, shading, channel width and depth, flow, water impoundment, groundwater discharge and climate - electrical conductivity (EC), which measures the ability of water to carry an electrical current.
-This ability depends on a number of factors including the presence and concentration of salts - turbidity, which is a measure of the effect of suspended sediment on water clarity and a potential indicator of sedimentation and erosion.
+This ability depends on a number of factors including the presence and concentration of salts

+• turbidity, which is a measure of the effect of suspended sediment on water clarity and a potential indicator of sedimentation and erosion.

-The period of record for EC ranges from 1967 through to 2008; for temperature from 1970 to 2007 for one site and early to mid 1970s to early to mid 2000s for remaining sites; and for turbidity from 1976 to 2008.
+The period of record for EC ranges from 1967 through to 2008; for temperature from 1970 to 2008; and for turbidity from 1977 to 2008.